BLew10/planner-app/notes.md

 - When Joyce clicks 'Sync', it should grab all subscriptions, check the status
     - if id does not exists, move status to `Cancelled`
 - My system should just interface with status, joyce will need to check stripe be see payment updates and issues.

+## Setup
+- Have joyce setup a vercel account